troughton/Substrate/README.md

 # SwiftFrameGraph

+_Note: The current version of SwiftFrameGraph on `master` does not have a working backend.
+If you're only targeting Metal, I'd suggest using the `master` branch, since there are significant fixes and API improvements.
+Otherwise, the last working version supporting Vulkan is on the `Vulkan` branch._

+_At some point in the hopefully-not-too-distant-future the Vulkan backend will be updated with the API changes and the fixes from the Metal backend._

 ## What is this?

 In short: this is a way to code against a higher-level, Swift-native, reduced-friction version of the Metal rendering API and have your rendering code run in a fairly efficient manner, cross-platform on both Metal and Vulkan.